python-microscopy/pymecompress/README.md

 Compression for photon-noise limited images which keeps losses within the Poisson noise envelope

-PYMECompress consists of three parts:
+PYMECompress consists of four parts:

 - a fork of the Basic Compression Library originally by Marcus Geelnard, modified to include a heavily optimized huffman coder (BCL license is avalable under pymecompress/bcl/doc/manual.pdf and would appear to be BSD compatible)